Generative Multi-Label Zero-Shot Learning: Generative Multi-Label Zero-Shot Learning

 \section{Generative Multi-Label Zero-Shot Learning}

-As discussed earlier, most real-world tasks involve multi-label recognition, where an image can contain multiple and wide range of category labels (\eg, MS COCO~\cite{coco}, NUS-WIDE~\cite{nuswide} and Open Images~\cite{openimages}).
-The multi-label classification problem becomes more challenging in the zero-shot learning setting, where the test set either contains only unseen classes (ZSL) or both seen and unseen classes (GZSL).
+As discussed earlier, most real-world tasks involve multi-label recognition, where an image can contain multiple and wide range of category labels (\textit{e.g.}, Open Images~\cite{openimages}).
+Multi-label classification becomes more challenging in the zero-shot learning setting, where the test set either contains only unseen classes (ZSL) or both seen and unseen classes (GZSL).
 In this work, we propose a generative multi-label zero-shot learning approach that exploits the capabilities of generative models to learn the underlying data distribution of seen classes.
 This helps to mimic the fully-supervised setting by synthesizing (fake) features for unseen classes.
-While generative approaches have been extensively studied for single-label zero-shot learning, we are the first to address the problem of multi-label feature synthesis in the multi-label (generalized) zero-shot setting.
-Next, we describe the problem formulation of generative multi-label (generalized) zero-shot learning.
+Different from the single-label setting, multi-label feature synthesis requires accurate integration of multi-class information regarding different objects jointly occurring in an image.
+Here, \textit{multi-label} visual features representing different objects in an image need to be synthesized from a set of corresponding class embeddings.
+Thus, accurately fusing class information w.r.t each label embedding becomes critical in multi-label feature synthesis.

 \textbf{Problem Formulation:} In contrast to single-label zero-shot learning, here, $x \in \mathcal{X}$ denotes the encoded feature instances of multi-label images and $y \in \{0,1\}^S$ the corresponding multi-hot labels from the set of $S$ seen class labels $\mathcal{Y}^s$.
 Let $x$ denote the multi-label feature instance of an image and $y$, its multi-hot label with $n$ positive classes in the image.
-Then, the set of attribute embeddings for the image can be denoted as $e(y) = \{e(y_{j}), \forall j : y[j]=1 \}$, where $|e(y)|=n$.
-Here, we use GloVe~\cite{pennington2014glove} vectors of the class names as the attribute embeddings $e(y_{j})$, as in~\cite{huynh2020shared}.
-Now, the generator's task is to learn to synthesize the multi-label features $x$ from the set of associated embedding vectors $e(y)$.
+Then, the set of attributes for the image can be denoted as $e(y) {=} \{e(y_{j}), \forall j\!:\!y[j]{=}1 \}$, where $|e(y)|{=}n$.
+Here, we use GloVe~\cite{pennington2014glove} vectors of the class names as the attributes $e(y_{j})$, as in~\cite{huynh2020shared}.
+Now, the generator's task is to learn to synthesize the multi-label features $x$ from the associated embedding vectors $e(y)$.
 Post-training of $G$, multi-label features corresponding to the unseen classes are synthesized.
-The resulting synthesized features along with the real seen class features are deployed to train the final ZSL/GZSL classifiers $f_{z}\!:\!\mathcal{X} {\rightarrow} \{0,1\}^U$ and $f_{gz}: \mathcal{X} {\rightarrow} \{0,1\}^C$.
-Next, we investigate three different approaches to synthesize unseen multi-label features.
+The resulting synthesized features along with the real seen class features are deployed to train the final classifiers $f_{z}\!:\!\mathcal{X} {\rightarrow} \{0,1\}^U$ and $f_{gz}\!:\! \mathcal{X} {\rightarrow} \{0,1\}^C$.